xxtea/xxtea-objc/README.md

 It is different from the original XXTEA encryption algorithm.
 It encrypts and decrypts NSData instead of 32bit integer array, and the key is also the NSData.

+In addition to providing the API of NSData encryption and decryption, it also provides some methods to handle NSString and Base64 encode.

 ## Installation

 ```sh